Roxaski/Ryu-Dragon/README.md

 ## Theme

-This theme was created for use in [VS Code](https://code.visualstudio.com/) with alot of thought put into the colors and how they compliment each other.
+This theme was created for use in [VS Code](https://code.visualstudio.com/) i put alot of thought into the color scheme, making sure that all the colors compliment each other and that they all mesh well together.
+The theme was tested with HTML, CSS & JavaScript in mind.
+If anyone wants to create an PR's to make any additions or changes, your more than welcome.

 ## Fonts